 Who we are

-Founded in 1929, the Santa Clara Valley Water District provides safe, clean water; flood protection; and stewardship of streams.
-District organization chart.
+Founded in 1929, the Santa Clara Valley Water District, now known as Valley Water, provides safe, clean water; flood protection; and stewardship of streams.
+(District organization chart)

 Value of water

 Water is life: Most of the human body consists of water, and we need water to maintain the normal functioning of our bodies and minds.
 Clean, safe water is imperative not just to human health but also to the health of the environment.
 Clean, flowing water promotes healthy ecosystems, enhancing the natural beauty of Santa Clara County and the quality of life of our residents and visitors.